 If you create revision resources while you’re reviewing what you know you get double value for your work.
 That’s got to be worth thinking about.
 You can make flashcards and quizzes right here on TSR.

 If you’re studying A-levels it’s likely that you’ll have some ‘free periods’ during the week.
 These free periods might be a new experience for you after being told what to do pretty much all day long up until Year 11 – so what should you do with this 'free' time?

 It’s incredibly easy to watch time pass by as you chat, text and wander about.
 Of course you need a break but actually free periods are a great opportunity to get ahead in your courses and to buy yourself a bit more free time in the evenings and at the weekend.

 Why not head for somewhere quiet and get homework and any extra work done?
 You could start reviewing the work you’ve completed in lessons – maybe writing summaries or creating flashcards or quizzes.
 This is the sort of study habit that will get you ahead of the game and closer to those high grades.

 OK, some teachers may appear a bit scary but they do really want to help you.
 Most of them like to be asked questions and to give up a bit of time to help you improve your work – after all, their pay may depend on your grade!

 Many schools and colleges have time set aside where teachers can give extra help to individuals or small groups – take advantage of this.
 Asking for help is a strength and shows confidence, not weakness.

 If you do have a one-to-one with a teacher, make the most of it.
 Work out beforehand what you want from the meeting and make sure you get it.
 Try to avoid general requests like ‘I don’t understand any of this’.
 This makes it very difficult for the teacher to help.
-Instead, try to ask something specific: ‘Could you explain Pythagoras theorem again, please,’ for example.
+Instead, try to ask something specific: ‘Could you explain integration by parts again, please,’ for example.